luketruesdale/Crime-Project---Data-Wrangling/results/README.md

 # Results

 ## Description
-This folder contains output files and visualizations generated during the project.
+This folder contains our final report and visualizations generated during the project.
 These may include screenshots of visualizations, summary reports, or the final presentation.

 ## Structure
 Organize files by type or project stage.
 Suggested subfolders: